Traveling is an excellent way to relax after stressful working days. However, it won’t be too much fun if you get sick during your trip.

 Be careful about what you eat

-Exotic food, usually raw or strange food can have a negative effect on your digestive system.
+Exotic food, usually raw or strange, can harm your digestive system.
 Check if you’re allergic to certain ingredients and pay attention to what you eat.

-For your stomach to work better, we should arrange a healthy diet during travel.
-Eat foods that are easy to digest, and don’t forget to have enough fresh fruits and vegetables.
+You should have a healthy diet during travel for your stomach to work better.
+Eat foods that are easy to digest, and don’t forget to have fresh fruits and vegetables.

 If traveling in sparsely and isolated places, you should prepare your food in advance.

 In many Asian countries, drinks with ice are often quite dangerous, especially when ice is usually made from the water of unknown origin.
-Avoid ice and use chilled drinks instead.
+Avoid ice and use chilled beverages instead.

 Avoid insect bites